 Breakfast includes freshly made omelettes to your liking, pancakes, and a mixture of all-region “morning food” – idly/sambhar, porridge, parantha/alloo, cold cuts and cheese, bread, poha, and fresh juice –the flavoured lassi was yum!

-It’s the kind of food that brings a smile to everyone’s face and gets them ready for the day ahead, which in all probability includes simply lounging on one of the easy chairs or at most taking a tiny walk down to the river bank.
+It’s the kind of food that brings a smile to everyone’s face and gets them ready for the day ahead, which in all probability includes merely lounging on one of the easy chairs or at most taking a small walk down to the river bank.

 If the plan is to enjoy dinner, then the evening snack served at The Glasshouse should be approached with care.
 It is easy to get carried away eating delicious pakodas with tea and coffee – as it happened on day one of our visit.